16-day Japan Discovery Tour (2025 & 2026)

 Today is put aside for you to explore the tropical island of Okinawa on your own.
 Inside the city of Naha, Shikina Garden and Okinawa Prefectural Museum & Art Museum are recommended.
 The local seafood restaurant scene is also worth checking out.

 We travel back to Tokyo by air (2 hours 45 minutes) in the morning and transfer to the hotel on arrival.
-The balance of the day is at leisure.
-Feel free to ask your guide for recommendations if necessary.
+After a delicious farewell luncheon, we spend the rest of the day exploring on our own.

 Tokyo, literally meaning “eastern capital” and officially named Tokyo Metropolis, is one of the most populous mega-cities in the world with a population of 14 million.
 Formerly known as Edo, the city has been the de facto seat of the Japanese government since 1603 when shogun Tokugawa Ieyasu chose the city for his headquarters.
 The shogun (general) was a hereditary commander ceremoniously appointed by the emperor but held real power over the country during the shogunate period between 1192 and 1867.
 Edo was renamed Tokyo after Emperor Meiji moved his seat from Kyoto in 1868 when the last shogun was forced to return power to the imperial court.
 The city covers an area of 2,187 square kilometres following the merger in 1943 of the city of Tokyo and Tokyo Prefecture.

-We highly recommend Ginza and Akihabara shopping districts, which even non-shoppers would find exciting.
-Also recommended are the top-rated Tokyo National Museum and The National Museum of Western Art – both located at Ueno Park, one of Tokyo’s most popular locations for cherry blossom every spring.
+Our recommendations include Ginza and Akihabara shopping districts, the top-rated Tokyo National Museum and the adjacent National Museum of Western Art located at Ueno Park.

 The tour ends this morning.
 Transfer to Narita or Haneda airport on your own.
 Detailed information on Airport Limousine Bus and airport express train service will be provided in the final update.